scottish-pl-institute/splv/2024-strathclyde/index.md

 ## Lightning talks

 We will have two lightning talk sessions at the end of Monday and Tuesday for students to give a quick introduction to their research.
-Contact <CIS_splv2024@groups.strath.ac.uk> if you would like to give a talk.
-More information and currently offered talks [here](lightning.md).
+More information including the schedule and talk titles [here](lightning.md).

 ## Evening activities and excursion